AlTimofeyev/DataStructures/README.md

 # Data Structures
-A collection of different data structures
+A collection of different data structures.
+To use the desired data structure, simply include the desired file(s) in your project folder.

 <br />

-### What is included with each data structure
+### Here is what is included with each data structure
 - The Data structure code.
 - Documentation of the data structure code.